Major Medical (sick) Leave

 As a 9-month faculty member, do I use major medical leave during the summer?

 Nine-month faculty members will only use major medical leave for absences during the academic year as this is the contract period.
-Leave should not be used during the summer months.
+Leave should not be used during the summer months or spring recess.

 - Leave Guidelines

 - Major Medical Leave-9-Month Employees

 - Personal Leave for 12-month employees